Annmarie Reno is Executive Director of the Support Services Bureau, overseeing an annual budget of $166 million.

 Bill is a second generation Floridian and has lived in Lee County since 1971.
 He has been married to Arlene for 35 years and they have two children.

-His working career has been in the public service sector where he worked in County Administration serving in Budget and Operations and in the Parks and Recreation area in Lee County Government.
-He currently works at the Lee County Sheriff’s Office as the Executive Director of Civilian Operations and serves as a liaison to other governmental agencies.
+His professional career has been in the public service sector, starting with Budget and Operations for Lee County Parks and Recreation.
+He joined the Sheriff’s Office in 1999 and currently works as Executive Director of Civilian Operations, where he serves as a liaison to other governmental agencies.

 Major Bob Johnson started with the Lee County Sheriff’s Office in 1983 as a Correctional Officer.
 In 1990 he transferred to Road Patrol and over the years, as he worked up the rank structure, he worked in Property Crimes, Major Crimes, Internal Affairs, Undercover Drug Task Force (C.L.E.A.N.), Training Division, Corrections Investigations Division, Special Investigations Division, and finally coming full circle as Major over the Patrol Bureau.

 Bob attended the 231st Session of the FBI National Academy in Quantico Virginia in 2007.

 Bob has a Bachelors degree in Business Management as well as a Masters degree in Criminal Justice.

 Bob has also been an adjunct instructor at the Southwest Florida Public Service Academy since 1988.

 Bob has been married almost 30 years to his beautiful wife Ann, and has two grown children, Beth and Chris.